 Note: Each year, demand exceeds available funding, and in most cases these monies will not cover the entire cost of an event or emergency.
 These funds are not a replacement for financial aid, and are intended to cover incidental and unexpected expenses of modest amounts.
-Additionally, requesting and/or receiving emergency funds will not affect a student’s annual financial aid award.
+Additionally, requesting and/or receiving supplemental or emergency funds will not affect a student’s annual financial aid award.

 Following is a list of some types of assistance students have requested in the past.
-Requests for emergency assistance are not limited to those on this list:
+Requests for supplemental emergency assistance are not limited to those on this list:

 - Travel1 (includes bus, train, car and air; emergency travel; transportation to and from job or internship interviews; travel as part of a student organization)